LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-After enabling our new Inbound Security Rule, we now only see "Request timed out".
-This shows that our new Inbound Security Rule is working and we now have successfully configured a Network Security Group (NSG).
-We can delete the rule if we want to revert the changes.
+After enabling our new inbound security rule, we should see a bunch of "Request timed out" notes in Powershell.
+This shows that our new inbound security rule is working, and with that we have successfully configured a Network Security Group (NSG)!
+To revert these changes, simply delete the new rule in Azure.
 </p>
 <br />